Niklus/quote-generator/README.md

 ## Features

-- Get Random Quote
+- Get a random quote
-- Tweet Quote
+- Tweet the quote
 - Link to quote author